shaghik89/Cryptography-Algorithms/README.md

 # Cyrptography-Algorithms
-Here different cryptography algorithms are impelemnted in the pytho:
+Here different cryptography algorithms are impelemnted in the python:
 - RSA
 - Rabin
 - Elliptic Curve